edmore/api-web-scraper/README.md

 ### Assumptions

 * no standard for login forms, so checked whether just one password field was present on a page.
 Two fields of type password are sometimes used for sign-up pages.
 Also worth noting is some pages have both sign-up and login pages on the same page.
-* web application in my case is an API with a json response.
+* web application in my case is an API with a JSON response.

 ### Considerations and Improvements